Khadija-Omar/dsc-phase-three-project/README.md

 # Data Understanding

-This dataset was obtained from kaggle , "https://www.kaggle.com/datasets/becksddf/churn-in-telecoms-dataset" .
-It contains 3333 entries and 21 columns .
+This dataset was obtained from Kaggle, "https://www.kaggle.com/datasets/becksddf/churn-in-telecoms-dataset".
+It contains 3333 entries and 21 columns.
 We will focus on getting familiar with the data and identifying any potential data quality issues.
 We will also perform some initial exploratory data analysis to discover first insights into the data.

 The dataset provided information on the following features for each customer:

-State , Length of account , Area code , Phone numbers , If the customer has an international plan , If the customer has a voicemail plan , No. of voicemail messages , Breakdown of call minutes for day, evening, night, and international , Breakdown of call charges for day, evening, night, and international , Breakdown of no. of calls for day, evening, night, and international , No. of calls to customer service , If they have churned.
+State, Length of account, Area code, Phone numbers, If the customer has an international plan, If the customer has a voicemail plan, No. of voicemail messages, Breakdown of call minutes for day, evening, night, and international, Breakdown of call charges for day, evening, night, and international, Breakdown of no. of calls for day, evening, night, and international, No. of calls to customer service, If they have churned.

 # Data Preparation

-In this section, we are going to do several actions to prepare our data for exploratory data analysis and modelling.
-First, we will import all the necessary libraries, load the dataset using pandas library, preview the data (how many features a records, as well as statistical features), and conduct thorough data preprocessing (checking and removing any missing values and transforming data).
+In this section, we are going to do several actions to prepare our data for exploratory data analysis and modeling.
+First, we will import all the necessary libraries, load the dataset using the pandas library, preview the data (how many features a record, as well as statistical features), and conduct thorough data preprocessing (checking and removing any missing values and transforming data).